RubensZimbres/Repo-2018/README.md

 <b> Welcome to my GitHub repo. </b>

-I am a Data Scientist and I code in R, Python and Wolfram Mathematica.
+I am a Data Scientist and I code in Python.
 Here you will find some Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence models I developed.

 <b> Outputs of the models can be seen at my portfolio: </b> https://drive.google.com/file/d/0B0RLknmL54khdjRQWVBKeTVxSHM/view?usp=sharing